Ariel Kessler is a collector of stories.

 Her work can be found in public, and private collections throughout the world.

-Ariel lives in Watertown, MA with her dog and muse Georgia.
+Ariel lives in Watertown, Massachusetts with her dog and muse, Georgia.

-For questions regarding pricing, commissions and anything else please contact Ariel.
+For questions regarding pricing, commissions, or anything else please contact:

 All work on this website is copyright © Ariel Kessler